Must-Know Basics to Improve Your Tablet Drawing Experience

 3. Use On-Screen Controls

 The On-Screen Control has many buttons, so you can register even more tools and operations.
-There are various customizable menus such as Radial Menus and Pull-down Menus in this feature.
+This feature includes various customizable menus, such as Radial and Pull-down Menus.
 In this article, we will look at a simple Radial Menu.

-You can register up to 8 tools and operations at a time, and use further hierarchizing to register up to 8 × 8 = 64 tools and operations.
-By registering the operation to call up the Radial Menu to the pen’s side switch or the tablet’s function keys, you can efficiently utilize a lot of tools and operations with the pen tablet alone.
+You can assign up to 8 tools and operations at a time, and use further hierarchizing to register up to 8 × 8 = 64 tools and operations.
+By registering the action to call up the Radial Menu to the pen’s side switch or the tablet’s function keys, you can efficiently utilize a lot of tools and operations with the pen tablet alone.

 Modifier Key Settings Help!